 Definition: A deed in lieu of foreclosure is when the homeowner turns the deed over to the mortgage company to avoid foreclosure.
 The bank may agree to a Deed in Lieu of Foreclosure to not pursue you for a deficiency.

 But, unfortunately, it still causes a tax problem.
 Even if the mortgage company agrees to not pursue the deficiency, the IRS regulations require the bank to turn in a 1099-C. This triggers a tax problem unless the person can prove he was insolvent at the time of the 1099C filing.
 Just because you and the mortgage company agreed you were not liable does not mean the IRS won’t find you liable.

-The Disadvantages or a Deed in Lieu of Foreclosure.
+The Disadvantages of a Deed in Lieu of Foreclosure

-The foreclosure process normally takes less than six months if no answer is filed and from 18 months to over two years if an answer, discovery and bankruptcy are filed.
-Even if you file bankruptcy and surrender the property, a foreclosure may be required to transfer the ownership to the bank or new buyer to get a clear title.
-Never simply walk away from the property.
+The foreclosure process normally takes less than six months if no answer is filed.
+However, if there is an answer, discovery, or bankruptcy filing, it is 18 months to over two years.
+Even if you file bankruptcy and surrender the property, a foreclosure may be required to get a clear title in order to transfer the ownership to the bank or new buyer.

 Never simply walk away from the property because as long as the property is in your name, property taxes will continue to accrue.
 You remain liable for these property taxes until the transfer of the property.
 At the time of the foreclosure sale, these taxes are normally paid first before the mortgage.